 The exam on Chapter 11 will cover sections 11.1-11.10, with the exception of 11.3 (The Integral Test), and other places that use the integral.
-We will come back and pick these up later.
+I won't ask about the remainder estimates on this exam.
+We will come back and pick these up later in the semester.
 No calculators will be allowed for this exam- It should take approximately 50 minutes to complete.